zhcmeng/smolagents/docs/source/conceptual_guides/react.md

 ## React agents

-This is the go-to agent to solve reasoning tasks, since the ReAct framework ([Yao et al., 2022](https://huggingface.co/papers/2210.03629)) makes it really efficient to think on the basis of its previous observations.
+This is the go-to agent to solve reasoning tasks.

-We implement two versions of JsonAgent:
-- [`JsonAgent`] generates tool calls as a JSON in its output.
-- [`CodeAgent`] is a new type of JsonAgent that generates its tool calls as blobs of code, which works really well for LLMs that have strong coding performance.

-> [!TIP]
-> Read [Open-source LLMs as LangChain Agents](https://huggingface.co/blog/open-source-llms-as-agents) blog post to learn more about ReAct agents.
+The ReAct framework ([Yao et al., 2022](https://huggingface.co/papers/2210.03629)) is currently the main approach to building agents.

+The name is based on the concatenation of two words, "Reason" and "Act."
+Indeed, agents following this architecture will solve their task in as many steps as needed, each step consisting of a Reasoning step, then an Action step where it formulates tool calls that will bring it closer to solving the task at hand.

+React process involves keeping a memory of past steps.

+Here is a video overview of how that works:

 <div class="flex justify-center">
     <img